 Is your mind just another piece of your meaty machine of a body?
 Is the feeling that the conscious mind is something fundamentally different than the unconscious body just one big biological prank?
 Or, maybe, are our minds really fundamentally different from our bodies?
 This is the essence of the mind-body problem.
 We have an intuitive sense that there is, indeed, some sort of distinction between the two.
 And yet, many of our intuitions have been proven to be illusions, and this distinction between mind and body may simply be another such illusion.

-The mind-body problem is closely related to the hard problem of consciousness, or the problem of how unconscious matter gives rise to conscious minds.
-This is a uniquely materialist problem, for in our other three philosophies, consciousness is a fundamental part of reality.
+The mind-body problem is closely related to the hard problem of consciousness or the problem of how unconscious matter gives rise to conscious minds.
+This is a uniquely materialist problem, for, in our other three philosophies, consciousness is a fundamental part of reality.
 For the materialist, consciousness is a wholly material phenomenon, and the idea that it’s anything other is merely an illusion.
-Materialism states consciousness to be the byproduct of the complexity of the brain; a philosophy of organs, lobes and neurons, instead of gods, souls and spirits.
-Through evolution and a complicated (and yet undetermined) series of chemical and neural processes, consciousness arose as a purely physical phenomenon based in the brain.
+Materialism states consciousness to be the byproduct of the complexity of the brain, a philosophy of organs, lobes, and neurons, instead of gods, souls, and spirits.
+Through evolution and a complicated (and yet undetermined) series of chemical and neural processes, consciousness arose as a purely physical phenomenon based on the brain.
 There is no need to separate out the mind and the body, for the mind is just another material part of a material body in a material world.

 And now, while we’re still on the topic of monist philosophies, we turn our attention from materialism to idealism.
-An analysis of idealism after one of materialism is fairly straightforward; idealism is essentially the opposite of materialism.
-Instead of matter being all, and mind being illusion, mind is all, and matter is illusion.
+An analysis of idealism after one of materialism is fairly straightforward: idealism is essentially the opposite of materialism.
+Instead of matter being all and mind being illusion, mind is all, and matter is illusion.
 Consciousness, usually in either one of two ways, creates the material world.
-These two are as follows - that either we must take our own consciousnesses as sole untainted fact of existence, through which the rest of existence is filtered, or that there is a universal consciousness that forms the foundation of the rest of existence.
+These two are as follows—that either we must take our own consciousnesses as the sole untainted fact of existence, through which the rest of existence is filtered, or that there is a universal consciousness that forms the foundation of the rest of existence.
 Only the latter idealists claim that the material world is illusory, but all idealists claim it to be inferior to the immaterial world.

 Descartes’ mind-body dualism has been vigorously attacked ever since its introduction.
 Descartes’ followers have remained undeterred, however, and have dragged Cartesian ideas through the annals of history into modernity.
 Thankfully for these ardent Cartesians, a new school that can be taken as a kind of mind-body dualism has recently propped up; the simulation hypothesis.
 Propagated by the likes of Nick Bostrom and Elon Musk, the simulation hypothesis postulates that the entire universe is a computer simulation run by a hyper-advanced civilization – perhaps even an ancestor simulation run by future humans to examine what their history was like.

 At first glance, the simulation hypothesis seems far removed from mind-body dualism, but when we take a closer look, we see that this is not at all the case.
 If we are, indeed, living in a computer simulation, then the problem of consciousness can be solved via a sort of technological dualism.
 In this model, there are, in fact, two simulations being run together; a material simulation and an immaterial simulation.
 In this model, just like its Cartesian ancestor, we can split the mind and the body into two separate realms.
-These two separate realms – or simulations, in this case – although different, are integrated, and thus look like one from an insider's perspective.
-Of course, here there be speculation, and there’s no current way to either scientifically or philosophically prove any such idea.
-It remains a possibility, and is perhaps even a plausible one to some.
-But for the time being, at least, it is just that - a possibility - and nothing more.
+These two separate realms—or simulations, in this case—although different, are integrated and thus look like one from an insider's perspective.
+Of course, here, there is speculation, and there’s no current way to either scientifically or philosophically prove any such idea.
+It remains a possibility and is perhaps even a plausible one to some.
+But for the time being, at least, it is just that—a possibility—and nothing more.